tarantool/ansible-cartridge/examples/getting-started-app/README.md

     ...
 ```

-Run playbook:
+Run the playbook:

 ```bash
 $ ansible-playbook -i hosts.yml playbook.yml
 ```

-Check failover switcher in Web UI.
+Check the failover switcher in the Web UI.

-You can experiment with `cartridge_failover` value.
+You can experiment with the `cartridge_failover` value.
-If this value isn't set, failover status wouldn't be affected.
+If this value is unset, the failover status won't be affected.

-### Manage auth
+### Manage authorization

-Our app is already configured and run, but what about security?
+Our application is already configured and started, but what about security?

-Let's set up auth parameters, enable Cartridge auth and create a new user:
+Let's set up authorization parameters, enable Cartridge authorization and
+create a new user:

 ```yaml
 ---